evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 ## Finally, test the app with a different language

 1. Go to `Product` > `Scheme` > `Edit Scheme...`
-1. Choose a different language form `Application Language` drop down.
+1. Choose a language form `Application Language` drop down.
 1. Run your app.

 ## Replacing parts of localized text